jamosaur/jamosaur.dev/content/about/_index.md

 I'm a strong believer in producing high quality, readable code.
 Documentation, testing and code standards are just as important as code quality.

 I first got interested in development at a young age when I saw my dad building basic websites with Microsoft FrontPage.
-Since them i have been constantly learning new things myself and keeping on top of current web trends.
+Since then, I have been constantly learning new things myself and keeping on top of current web trends.

 When I'm not developing, I can usually be found on my aggressive skates either grinding on rails or flying through the air off ramps.
 I enjoy binge watching series' on Netflix, playing the occasional computer game, renovating the house or tinkering with a raspberry pi (or 7).